Indigestion and heartburn are common in pregnancy.

-The symptoms of heartburn include:
+The symptoms of indigestion and heartburn include:

-- a burning feeling in your chest or throat
+- a burning feeling in your chest

-- acid coming up into your mouth
+- stomach acid coming up into your mouth

 - feeling sick

 - abdominal pain